highwave-project/ICHEC_help/README.md

 SLURM_ARRAY_TASK_MIN=1
 ```

+### **Complete example**

-The following example will create 7 jobs (0 to 6).
+The following job submission will create 7 jobs (0 to 6).
 Each job will run an executable with a different xml file as input.
 All jobs will have 1 node and a limit wall time of 1 hour:
 ```bash
 #!/bin/bash